cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 ### **Bot Description**

-We propose to deploy a documentation bot that interacts with team members, records their updates, and generates a consolidated email which is sent to all stakeholders.
+We propose to deploy a process/agile bot that interacts with team members, records their updates, and generates a consolidated email which is sent to all stakeholders.

 #### Bot Features:
 * Creation of online standup meetings